 The Carolina pigmy rattlesnake as pale gray to reddish background color with prominent markings and one or two rows of spots on the sides.
 The Dusky pigmy rattlesnake background color is dark gray with heavy black stippling obscuring pattern.

-The Western pigmy rattlesnake colouring is pale grayish-brown with blotches forming crossbars and two rows of spots on sides.
+The Western pigmy rattlesnake coloring is pale grayish-brown with blotches forming crossbars and two rows of spots on sides.

 There isn't much research in terms of their lifespan in the wild, but the snakes kept in captivity have lived up to 20 years, but those found in the wild are likely to live less.